 Also Read: Study in Ireland Without IELTS

-Types of Ireland Student Visa
+Types of Student Visa for Ireland from India

 Known as the Land of Saints and Scholars, Ireland is world-renowned for its quality academic programmes at affordable costs and top-ranked universities offering the best knowledge and exposure in every field of study.
 To pursue a program of your choice at an Irish university, you need to have a student visa.
-The Ireland visa for study purposes varies as per the nationality, hence, as an Indian student, you are provided with two visa options.
+The Ireland study visa varies as per the nationality, hence, as an Indian student, you are provided with two visa options.

 - If your selected program is a short term course and its duration ranges within 3 months, you will have to apply under C Student Visa.